 The Tasmanian made Knapp Lewer still helps keep alive that distilling knowledge and the memories that Abbie and Chris made during their two year journey through that Great Southern Land.
 Not to say that Abbie and Chris are alone in their distillery, the staff are reportedly a brilliant bunch.
 While I can’t vouch for all of them Assistant Brewer and Distiller WhiskySophie is a rising star in the whisky world, both when making the drink and drinking it.
 Give her a follow on Twitter and Instagram if you can.

 And when that’s all done it’s in a nice looking bottle, but as we spoke about on Monday we mustn’t let all this amazing history distract us from what really matters, the taste of the whisky.
-A quick note that this review was completed with a

 The nose starts by teasing us with thick drops of manuka honey landing on sweet malted barley, if you let your nose follow that then suddenly you’re transported to a field of malt, each grain glistening with toffee and mingling against cashews.
 Interspersed through physics defying scents we find fruits and nuts, lunch box muesli bars with blueberry and raspberry, citrus of passionfruit and some ripe pineapple before a touch of cinnamon on the close.